RonanAndal/RonanAndal.github.io/projects/Shaka-Shifts.md

 *STILL IN PROGRESS*

-More details about the site : <a href="https://syntax-souljahs.github.io/"> Click Here </a>

 <img src="../img/shakashifts_landingpage.png" alt="Shaka Shifts Landing Page" width="599">

 Managing work schedules can often be a challenge, especially when coordinating shift swaps, tracking availability, and ensuring seamless communication among team members.
 Inspired by workplace scheduling apps at Hawaiian Airlines and Target, Shaka Shifts provides a streamlined platform for employees to manage their schedules with ease.
 The app enables users to create and view schedules, put shifts up for grabs, and set their availability, fostering a collaborative and efficient work environment.
 Whether you're swapping shifts, checking your upcoming schedule, or managing time-off requests, Shaka Shifts ensures that workplace scheduling is simple, transparent, and accessible.